umersaleem50/umersaleem50/README.md

 <h3>Umar Saleem—@umersaleem50</h3>
-<p>I'm Umar—a frontend developer specializing in ReactJS and NextJS.
-I've always been passionate about programming and helping others.
-I am currently open to contributing to open-source projects.</p>
+<p>I'm Umar—a web developer based in Pakistan.
+I love building web and mobile applications using ReactJS and ReactNative.</p>

+<p>I've been passionate about programming ever since I was a kid.</p>
+<p>Somehow, I ended up in law college.</p>

+<p>After graduating from law college, I decided to give programming a try.</p>

+<p>Now, I'm actively learning and collaborating with dev teams based in the USA and Europe.</p>

 My tech stack:
 --